- Aim of this information

 The EAT held that a dismissal for misconduct outside the work place can only be justified where there is sufficient connection between the crime committed and the employee’s work, in such a way that it would make the employee unsuitable or capable of damaging the employer’s reputation.
 The employer has to demonstrate that it has a legitimate interest in the crime committed to the extent that the misconduct is disruptive to the business, employee relations or affects the reputation of the company.

-Although this case was outside England & Wales, it demonstrates the general principle that still applies; that if an employer is going to dismiss you for out of work misconduct, there must be a genuine connection between your offence and your employment.
+Although this case was upheld and outside England & Wales, it demonstrates the general principle that still applies; if an employer is going to dismiss you for out of work misconduct, there must be a genuine connection between your offence and your employment.
 The connection must be such that it leads to a breach of trust and/or causes reputational and other damage to the company.
 If you have been dismissed whilst in employment and you believe you have the evidence to challenge the dismissal under the issues raised above, we would recommend that you seek legal advice.

 - For practical self-help information – More information can be found on convictions and employment law.